JessMurphy/CaseControlAF/README.md

 **N_control**: an integer for the number of control samples

-**OR**: a vector of doubles with the OR for each variant
+**OR**: a numeric vector with the odds ratio (OR) or beta coefficient for each variant

 **AF_population**: a vector of doubles with the AF for each variant

-**Return**: Returns a dataframe with two columns with names: AF_case and AF_control.
-The number of rows is equal to the number of variants
+Returns a dataframe with two columns: AF_case and AF_control.
+The number of rows is equal to the number of variants.

 ## CaseControl_SE
 Use this function when you have the following statistics (for each variant)
 * Number of cases
 * Number of controls
-* OR or beta
+* Odds ratio (OR) or beta coefficient
 * **SE** of the log(OR) for each variant

 *Code adapted from ReACt GroupFreq function available here: [(https://github.com/Paschou-Lab/ReAct/blob/main/GrpPRS_src/CountConstruct.c)]*